valmnt/raycoon/CONTRIBUTING.md

 Raycoon is built around a few core principles:

 - **Engine-first**: the core must remain strictly backend-agnostic.
-- **No rendering or input in the engine**: all frontend logic belongs to external modules (e.g., Macroquad renderer).
+- **No rendering or input in the engine**: all frontend logic belongs to external modules.
 - **Readable and hackable code**: clarity is preferred over cleverness.
 - **Small, focused API**: avoid unnecessary abstractions or overengineering.
 - **Safe, idiomatic Rust** whenever possible.